 Speed Of Information Processing

 Evolutionary studies show that the human brain evolved much faster than ape brains over time.
 In other words, the evolutionary changes that occurred to create the human brain of today developed quickly.
 This is perhaps one reason why our brains are so different today, but the exact reasons behind this are unknown.
-Many anthropologists believe that the introduction of meat in to the human diet was a major factor.
+Many anthropologists believe that the introduction of meat into the human diet was a major factor.

 Interestingly, the processing of language seems to occur in the same areas of the brain between monkeys and humans.
-The reason why apes don't speak is because they don't have the vocal apparatus for it.
-While humans evolved this trait, apes didn't.
+The reason why apes don’t speak is that they don’t have the vocal apparatus for it.
+While humans evolved this trait, apes didn’t.
 If they had, we humans might be the ones in the zoo instead!

-It's interesting to learn about the human brain and what makes it unique from those of the animal world.
-New technologies like neuroimaging, fMRI, computational studies and genetic studies offer lots of ways to learn more about how the human brain is different.
+It’s interesting to learn about the human brain and what makes it unique from those of the animal world.
+New technologies like neuroimaging, fMRI, computational studies, and genetic studies offer lots of ways to learn more about how the human brain is different.